fahim-tech/trimx-cli-based-video-clipper/README.md

 ## 🎯 Overview

 TrimX is designed for editors, content creators, QA teams, and researchers who need precise video clipping without the complexity of full video editing suites.
-It intelligently chooses between lossless stream-copy and precise re-encoding to deliver accurate cuts while maintaining optimal performance.
+Built with a clean hexagonal architecture, it intelligently chooses between lossless stream-copy and precise re-encoding to deliver accurate cuts while maintaining optimal performance.

 ### Key Features